AI Procurement | | 24 min read

 3. OMB M-26-04: LLM Procurement and Unbiased AI Requirements

-Government contractors that provide LLM-based tools should begin building a repeatable LLM documentation package.
-At minimum, that package should include the model source or provider, intended use cases, prohibited use cases, user guidance, evaluation approach, known limitations, feedback process, update process, security controls, and a point of contact for compliance questions.
+Government contractors that provide LLM based tools should build a repeatable LLM documentation package before the customer asks for it.
+At minimum, the package should identify the provider, model source, intended uses, prohibited uses, user guidance, known limits, evaluation approach, feedback process, update process, security controls, and a compliance point of contact.

 4. FAR 52.204-21: Basic Safeguarding of Federal Contract Information